 YouTube is constantly changing and evolving.
 Long gone are the days dominated by funny cat videos and dogs on skateboards.
 Today YouTube is also a place for marketers.

-But, here’s the kicker… Only 9% of U.S small businesses use Youtube — which is crazy!
+But, here’s the kicker… 62 percent of businesses use Youtube as a channel to post video content — which is crazy!

 Crazy-awesome for you that is — because when used effectively, YouTube is an extremely powerful business tool.
 But in order to boost your sales, you’ve got to get more free YouTube views.

-In this article, you’ll learn 16 ways to get more views on YouTube, build your brand, and boost your dropshipping sales.
+In this article, you’ll learn 18 ways to get more views on YouTube, build your brand, and boost your sales.

 But first, let’s talk quickly about how to make a video on YouTube.